panyam/inference_book/web/README.md

 # Inference Book - Interactive Calculators

-Interactive web-based calculators for the formulas in "Self-Hosted AI Inference" book.
+Interactive web-based calculators for the formulas in the book.

 ## Features